filakhtov/gentoo-use-docs/net-misc/iputils.md

 ### caps
 Pass `USE_CAP=yes` to `make` invocation and thus enable support for Linux capabilities.
 This allows programs like `ping`, `arping` and others to drop capabilities they don't require for proper operation.
 This is a security feature.

+It is a good idea to enable this flag to ensure that aforementioned binaries only keep relevant capabilities.

 ### clockdiff
 Build and install `clockdiff` binary.
 This tool measures a difference between host it is running on and destination using ICMP protocol.